GTAfellow/asciiImage/README.md

 # Ascii Image
-Convert a general image (png, jpg ,gif ,etc) to an ascii image.
+Transform a general image (png, jpg ,gif ,etc) to an ascii image.

 ## Installation
-Make sure your python version is over 3.5.
+1. install Anaconda (Make sure your python version is over 3.5.)
-1. Anaconda
-2. tqdm
+2. use your IDE(like PyCharm) or pip to install tqdm

 ## Example